troy-west/apache-kafka-vendor-tools/README.md

 Press Ctrl+c to exit the query.

-17. Now, let's search for a specific entry in "radio_logs":
+12. Now, let's search for messages coming from a particular radio station:

 ```ksql
 SELECT * FROM radio_logs WHERE type='ENG' and name='324' LIMIT 10;